tcusick8/tcusick8/README.md

 ## Hi there 👋

+My name is Thomas Cusick and I am a student in the inaugural cohort of the UVA BSDS program.
+I am also double majoring in Economics!
+This profile contains some assignments from my classes as we as some side projects sprinkled in.
 <!--
 **tcusick8/tcusick8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.